 - Need for Revision Surgery

-Dr. Erica Anderson brings her patients cutting-edge options for vaginal rejuvenation at the Naderi Center.
-As a female surgeon, Dr. Anderson understands her patient’s most delicate aesthetic desires, allowing her to create a personalized vaginal rejuvenation treatment plan to meet these needs.
-She brings years of experience to each procedure, and is regarded as one of the country’s most sought after vaginal rejuvenation surgeons.
-Dr. Anderson’s techniques can be performed alone for excellent results, but may also be included in a more extensive physical rejuvenation process, such as the Mommy Makeover.
+Our plastic surgeons understand their patients’ most delicate aesthetic desires, allowing them to create a personalized vaginal rejuvenation treatment plan to meet these needs.
+They bring years of experience to each procedure, and are regarded as the country’s most sought after vaginal rejuvenation surgeons.
+Our surgeons’ techniques can be performed alone for excellent results, but may also be included in a more extensive physical rejuvenation process, such as the Mommy Makeover.

 The Labiaplasty Consultation

-Women interested in vaginal rejuvenation should begin their journey by making a consultation appointment with Dr. Anderson.
-During this time, Dr. Anderson will review the medical history, perform a brief physical exam, and fully explain the vaginal rejuvenation technique.
-She will listen to patient concerns and answer any questions about the procedure.
-Once it has been determined that vaginal rejuvenation is the right technique to meet an individual’s needs, Dr. Anderson will create a personalized treatment plan.
+Women interested in vaginal rejuvenation should begin their journey by making a consultation appointment with our doctors.
+During this time, our surgeons will review the medical history, perform a brief physical exam, and fully explain the vaginal rejuvenation technique.
+Our surgeon will listen to patient concerns and answer any questions about the procedure.
+Once it has been determined that vaginal rejuvenation is the right technique to meet an individual’s needs, our specialists will create a personalized treatment plan.

-To get additional information on the vaginal rejuvenation process at The Naderi Center, contact our Northern Virginia office at 703.481.0002 or our Chevy Chase, Maryland office at 301.222.2020.
-Consultations with Dr. Anderson can be scheduled in-person, as well as online.
+To get additional information on the vaginal rejuvenation process at The Naderi Center, contact our Northern Virginia office at 703-481-0002 or our Chevy Chase, Maryland office at 301-222-2020.
+Consultations can be scheduled in-person, as well as online.
 The Naderi Center has two convenient locations, easily reached from anywhere in the Washington D.C. metropolitan area.
 Anyone coming from outside of Maryland, Virginia, or Washington D.C. may want to discuss travel advice and reservation assistance with one of the Naderi Center’s expert patient coordinators.

 Labiaplasty Questions to Ask